-- 1. Alcohol and Drug Abuse.
+1. Alcohol and Drug Abuse.
 Resources are available to students in the area of drug and alcohol abuse.
-Students should contact their school counselor for specific details concerning individual needs. - 2.
-Buses & Transportation.
+Students should contact their school counselor for specific details concerning individual needs.

+2. Buses & Transportation.
 Riding the school bus is a privilege extended to the students and can be removed at any time for disruptive or unsatisfactory conduct.
 Bus guidelines will be covered by each driver.
-For bus route information please phone 770-460-3520. - 3.
-Car Riders.
-Parents, please do not park in the fire lane (red curb) and leave your vehicle unattended when visiting the school or picking up students.
+For bus route information please phone 770-460-3520.

+3. Car Riders.
+Parents, please do not park in the fire lane (red curb) and leave your vehicle unattended when visiting the school.
+Student drop off before/after school is by the gym lobby doors.